-Named for Supreme Court Justice Benjamin N. Cardozo, Cardozo School of Law of Yeshiva University is located on lower Fifth Avenue in New York City’s Greenwich Village.
-In this vibrant setting, Cardozo prides itself on its innovation and creative programs.
-Notable alumni include President of the American Federation of Teacher Randi Weingarten, President of the Miami Marlins David Samson, and founder of the Innocence Project who famously served on O.J.
+Named for Supreme Court Justice Benjamin N. Cardozo, the Cardozo School of Law at Yeshiva University is located on lower Fifth Avenue in New York City’s Greenwich Village.
+In this lively setting, Cardozo prides itself on its innovation and creative programs.
+Notable alumni include Randi Weingarten, president of the American Federation of Teachers; David Samson, former president of the Miami Marlins; and Barry Scheck, the co-founder of the Innocence Project who famously served on O.J.
 Simpson’s legal team.

-Cardozo is renowned for the creation of the Innocence Project, whose mission is to advocate for the wrongfully convicted, as well as its visionary programs in intellectual property and information law and alternative dispute resolution.
-Recent innovative programs include the Cardozo Data Law Initiative, the Tech Startup Clinic and the Indie Film Clinic.
-Cardozo’s FAME Center provides leadership in fashion, arts, media and entertainment law.
-The school also offers the only program in the country to achieve a J.D. and Master of Science in Bioethics.
+Cardozo is renowned for creating the Innocence Project, whose mission is to advocate for the wrongfully convicted, as well as its visionary programs in intellectual property and information law and alternative dispute resolution.
+The school’s recent innovative programs include the Cardozo Data Law Initiative, Tech Startup Clinic, and Filmmakers Legal Clinic.
+Cardozo’s FAME Center provides leadership in fashion, arts, sports, media, and entertainment law.
+The school also offers the only dual degree in law and bioethics in the country.

-New Yok City is part and parcel of student life at Cardozo.
-Along lower Fifth Avenue, cafés, bistros, bookstores and boutiques abound.
-The park at Union Square Park is only a block from the school and is home to a farmer’s market, where artists often set up tables to display and sell their work.
-Students can often be found in Washington Square Park, relaxing, studying, and listen to local musicians.
-Cardozo Law School opened its newly renovated residence hall, the Benjamin, in the fall of 2016.
-Housing is available at the Benjamin, with preference given to first-year students, while others choose to reside in Greenwich Village, Tribeca, SoHo, and other neighborhoods near the Cardozo campus.
+New York City is part and parcel of student life at Cardozo.
+Along lower Fifth Avenue, cafés, bistros, bookstores, and boutiques abound.
+Union Square Park is only a block from the school and is home to a farmer’s market where artists often set up tables to display and sell their work.
+Students can often be found in Washington Square Park relaxing, studying, and listening to local musicians.
+Cardozo opened a newly renovated residence hall, The Benjamin, in the fall of 2016.
+Housing is available at The Benjamin, with preference given to first-year students, while others choose to reside in Greenwich Village, Tribeca, SoHo, and other neighborhoods near the Cardozo campus.